Diderot-Language/examples/halftone/README.md

 	convert -delay 6 pos-*.png ramp.gif

-On the other hand, to quantitatively check that the particle density is as it should be, we run with many more particles (which can take a few minutes to finish), and make a histogram of the X positions to ensure it approaches a linear ramp:
+On the other hand, to quantitatively check that the particle density is as it should be, we run with many more particles (which can take a few minutes to finish).
+The following creates a histogram of the X positions, above the rasterized image of the particle positions, to ensure position along X approaches a linear ramp:

 	rm -f {hp,pos}-????.{png,nrrd} pos.nrrd
 	./halftone -s 10 -l 800 -radmm 0.004 1 -eps 0.00004 -pcp 2